 Systematically stripped of its identity, dignity and power and pushed further away from its normal self, Mthwakazi has become unrecognisable from the nation that it could be.
-It gives a great relief to know that not all is lost, we have the tools to reclaim our national pride.
-We recognise that will not happen by building a monument of good excuses but good leadership.
+However, not all is lost, let us draw relief in knowing that we have the tools to reclaim our national pride.
+We appreciate that will not happen by building a monument of good excuses but good leadership.

 Rebuilding Mthwakazi will require more than the best of excuses we can find.
 The revival of the nation will not be accomplished through the rationalisation of our circumstances that only allows us the comfort to avoid perceiving reality and attempting to make reality fit our emotions.
 We need to confront the truth.